os-chip-design/chip-design-intro/08_verification.md

 ```

 ## Coverage and Assertions
-- If assertions are used in simulation, we again have a problem of coverage
+- If assertions are used in simulation, we again have a problem of unknown coverage
 - How do we know that interesting scenarios which exercise the assertions have been covered?
 - In addition to the presented functional coverage, SystemVerilog for instance also as *cover* statements, which keep track of whether a condition has been met